What are smart meters

 Could a smart meter impact my health?

-Public Health England sees no risk to health from smart meters.
-The smart meters used in Britain have undergone one of the most rigorous safety testing regimes in the world and exceed every UK and EU safety standard.
+Public Health England sees no risk or dangers to health from smart meters.
+The smart meters used in Britain have undergone one of the most rigorous safety testing regimes and exceed every UK and EU safety standard.

 What health and safety tests have been carried out on smart meters?